 IT is a fast moving area and one which our children often enjoy.
 Despite the benefits and positives of technology and the internet, there are dangers which both our children and parents need to be aware of in order to stay safe.

-At Friars, we provide our children with regular e-safety lessons delivered by our CEOP (Child Exploitation and Online Protection) trained computing teacher.
+At Friars, we provide our children with regular online safety lessons delivered by our computing teacher.
 During these sessions they are taught the dangers of the internet and how to respond if they encounter something that upsets or worries them.
 These lessons are then supplemented by class teachers in addition to external agencies who come in to deliver workshops and training.

 Parents often wonder about what they can do to ensure that their child stays safe online.
 Below are some key points which can help: